Bank Statement Loans

 • Cash income

-If you fall under any of these categories, a bank statement loan may offer an alternative way to obtain financing, even if you meet the conventional income documentation model, despite earning a substantial income.
+If you fall under any one of these categories, a bank statement loan may offer an alternative way to obtain financing, even if you meet the conventional income documentation model, despite earning a strong income.

 How to Qualify for a Bank Statement Loan